23W-GBAC/Anukuga/README.md

 "The Origins of Cancer: Tracing the Unknown"
 "Cancer Mysteries: Unexplained Phenomena and Surprising Discoveries"

-## "The Origins of Cancer: Tracing the Unknown"
+## 1"The Origins of Cancer: Tracing the Unknown"
 Cancer originates from the uncontrolled growth and division of abnormal cells.
 Normal cells in the body grow, divide, and die in a regulated manner.
 However, when genetic mutations or alterations occur, these cells can evade normal growth controls, leading to the formation of a tumor.

 ###  The origins of cancer can be traced to various factors: